Do you still have burn marks on your legs from riding pillion on a motorcycle as a child?

 In America, there is no set age, but they must be able to reach the footpegs.
 Like motorcycle helmets rules in some states, it is a matter of letting the rider decide.

-However, a South Carolina state representative has now tabled a Bill that would require babies and small children to be secured to a motorcycle with seat belts.
+A South Carolina state representative tabled a Bill requiring babies and small children to be secured to a motorcycle with seat belts.

 Such devices do exist and some riders think they are a great idea.

-Joseph Daning’s Bill requires a rear-facing child safety seat be used for motorcycle passengers from birth up to one year old and a booster seat with belts for kids up to seven.
+The failed Bill had called for a rear-facing child safety seat for motorcycle passengers from birth up to one year old and a booster seat with belts for kids up to seven.

 Do we need such laws?

-In parts of Asia, there are no rules about pillions.
+In parts of Asia, there are few rules about pillions.

 In some countries, the only rules are that children have to be positioned in front of an adult, whether it’s the rider or a pillion – which means you can carry more than one pillion!
 They don’t even have to wear a helmet.